Start9Labs/lnbits-startos/README.md

 make
 ```

-## Installing (on Embassy)
+## Installing (on StartOS)

 Run the following commands to determine successful install:
-> :information_source: Change embassy-q1w2e3r4.local to your Embassy address
+> :information_source: Change server-name.local to your Start9 server address

 ```
-embassy-cli auth login
+start-cli auth login
-#Enter your embassy password
+#Enter your StartOS password
-embassy-cli --host https://embassy-q1w2e3r4.local package install lnbits.s9pk
+start-cli --host https://server-name.local package install lnbits.s9pk
 ```
-**Tip:** You can also install the lnbits.s9pk using **Sideload Service** under the **Embassy > SETTINGS** section.
+**Tip:** You can also install the lnbits.s9pk using **Sideload Service** under the **StartOS > SETTINGS** section.
 ## Verify Install

-Go to your Embassy Services page, select **lnbits**, configure and start the service.
+Go to your StartOS Services page, select **lnbits**, configure and start the service.

 **Done!**